17 Top-Rated Tourist Attractions in Poland

 For centuries, the cathedral was the burial place of Polish monarchs, though most of the tombs now reside in the labyrinth of underground crypts located right under the cathedral.

-Part of Słowiński National Park in northern Poland, the 500 hectares of "moving dunes" here are considered a curiosity of nature.
+Part of Słowiński National Park on the Baltic coast in northern Poland, the 500 hectares of "moving dunes" here are considered a curiosity of nature.
 Their name comes from the fact that the dunes actually change form and move along the 32 kilometers of shoreline throughout the year, as winds and waves crash against the beach.

 Depending on the weather, the dunes can move up to 10 meters per year and reach heights of up to 30 meters.

-While the shifting sand dunes are the park's main attraction, you'll also find forests, bogs, lakes, and many kilometers of hiking trails.
+While the shifting sand dunes are the park's main attraction, you'll also find forests, bogs, lakes, and around 140 kilometers of hiking trails.
 And once you make it over the dunes, you'll find a beautiful beach and clear blue waters.

 Biskupin Settlement